jd28/rollnw/issues/smalls-lsp-propset-config-awareness.md

 column.
 That provenance is the part a user cannot reconstruct by reading the source.

+## Blocks workspace diagnostics (2026-07-27)

+`workspace/diagnostic` is implemented and measured: a full pass over the corpus takes 0.37 s and 108 MiB, and a repeat poll answers 2,192 `unchanged` in 0.18 s.
+It is not advertised, because that pass reports 4,222 syntax errors across 2,117 files, essentially all of them 2da-generated config data that is not Smalls source.
+The cost is fine; the file identity is missing.

+Flipping `workspaceDiagnostics` to true is a one-line change once config files declare what they are.

 ## Required decision

 Whether a config file's type binding is declared in the file itself — a header